 How will it add value to my life?

-This is actually something taken from the minimalist’s handbook, but is a great question nonetheless.
 How is this thing you are about to spend your hard earned cash on going to bring added value to your life?
 Are you buying it only for that 5-minute spending high, or will it be something that will continue to have a purpose for a long time to come?

 If it won’t add true long lasting value then don’t buy it, it will be wasted money.